Materials-Consortia/OPTIMADE/optimade.rst

 ---------------------------

 There are cases in which the response includes lists that can be expressed in a more compact form than explicitly providing each value.
-One particular example are lists with equal values along a given list axis (e.g., in the case of a trajectory with a fixed unit cell for all frames).
+For example, lists with constant values along a given axis (e.g., in the case of a trajectory with a fixed unit cell for all frames).

 To allow for efficient data transfer, some dimensions of selected properties are thus marked as **compactable** in the corresponding property definitions.
 This is achieved using the :field:`compactable` field inside the `x-optimade-dimensions` dictionary of the property definition.